-The accounting policies of the reportable segments are the same as those referred to in Note 1 -General.
+The accounting policies of the reportable segments are the same as those referred to in Note 1 - General.
 The Company evaluates the performance of its operating segments based on revenue, gross profit and segment profit (loss) before income taxes and interest income or expense.

-Summarized financial information concerning the Company's reportable segments for the three months ended March 31, 2006 and 2005 are set forth in the following table.
+Summarized financial information concerning the Company's reportable segments for the three and six months ended June 30, 2006 and 2005 is set forth in the following table (in thousands).
 The "other" column includes corporate related items.